Lea17-hub/camera-optics-lab/README.md

 - Why does a point source not remain a perfect point after passing through an optical system?
 - How do diffraction and defocus change the PSF?
-- How do aberrations degrade image quality?
+- How do different optical aberrations produce distinct PSF structures and image artifacts?
 - Which optical effects matter most for the final image?

 ## Planned Steps